Samruddhi-Savale/Finance-Analytics-Dashboard-using-Power-BI/README.md

 https://www.linkedin.com/in/samruddhi-savale-7119a4284/

 ## License

-This project is created for learning, portfolio, and demonstration purposes.
+This project is licensed under the MIT License.
-Feel free to explore, fork, and build upon it.

 ---